mit-plv/fiat-crypto/README.md

 - [Jade Philipoom.
 Correct-by-Construction Finite Field Arithmetic in Coq.
 MIT Master's Thesis.
 February 2018.](http://adam.chlipala.net/theses/jadep_meng.pdf) Chapters 3 and 4 contain a detailed walkthrough of the field arithmetic implementations (again, targeting the previous compilation pipeline).
 - [Andres Erbsen.
 Crafting Certified Elliptic Curve Cryptography Implementations in Coq.
 MIT Master's Thesis.
 June 2017.]( http://adam.chlipala.net/theses/andreser_meng.pdf) Section 3 contains a whirlwind introduction to synthesizing field arithmetic code using coq, without assuming Coq skills, but covering a tiny fraction of the overall library.
 Sections 5 and 6 contain the only write-up on the elliptic-curve library in this repository.
+- [Jason Gross.
+Performance Engineering of Proof-Based Software Systems at Scale.
+MIT Doctoral Thesis.
+February 2021.](http://adam.chlipala.net/theses/jgross.pdf) Chapters 4 and 5 describe the reflective program transformation framework at the center of the newest compilation pipeline.
-- The newest compilation pipeline does not have a separate document yet, but this README does go over it in some detail.
+- The newest compilation pipeline as a whole does not have a separate document yet, but this README does go over it in some detail.

 Reading The Code